ericwq/gskills/docs/control.md

 ## The bigger picture
 The following is the bigger picture of the server side gRPC call.
 Compare with client side gRPC call, the server side is more complicated.
 It's notable that some of the concept are the same for the client side.

-The following diagram discribe the most important goroutines, objects and the interaction between them.
+The following diagram describe the most important goroutines, objects and the interaction between them.
 In the diagram:
 * yellow box represent goroutine,
 * blue box represent an object,
 * pink box represent a go channel,